heidelberg-hepml/lgatr/docs/source/index.rst

 It uses spacetime geometric algebra representations throughout, allowing to easily construct Lorentz-equivariant layers.
 These layers are combined into a transformer architecture.
+The L-GATr-slim variant further improves efficiency by using only scalar and vector representations.

 .. image:: /_static/gatr.png
    :align: center